'Tenet' to open internationally first, in US a week later

 Now, Warner Bros. has upended the usual launch of a would-be blockbuster.
 When “Tenet” lands in the U.S., it will be piecemeal throughout the country and dependent on areas where cinemas are allowed open.
 They are currently shuttered in California and New York (each home to one of the country's top two markets), among other states.
 But that could change in the next month.

 Warner Bros. will also deliberately spread out its opening weekend, debuting the film mid-week to space out eager moviegoers.
-The major theater chains are expecting to operate at reduced capacities of 25-50% to facilitate social distancing.
+The major theater chains are expecting to operate with heightened cleaning measures and at reduced capacities of 25-50% to facilitate social distancing.
+AMC Theaters, the world's largest chain, last week postponed its U.S. reopening to mid-to-late August.

+While the release of other tentpoles have been further delayed, Nolan and Warner Bros. have sought to lead the charge back into theaters.
+Exhibitors, the wide majority of which have been closed for more than four months, are desperate for new films and have implored distributors to accept atypical release patterns.

+Walt Disney Co. last week indefinitely delayed its “Mulan” remake.
+Paramount Pictures put off “A Quiet Place Part II” to April 2021.